 While Republican-led states have sought to protect doctors who prescribe quack Covid treatments, California became the first to try to address the problem.
 AB 2098, which Democratic Gov. Gavin Newsom signed in September, designates the dissemination of false information related to SARS-CoV-2—defined in the bill as information that “is contradicted by contemporary scientific consensus contrary to the standard of care”—as unprofessional conduct for medical professionals that can lead to the revocation of their license to practice.

 While those opposed to the legislation contend that it will have a chilling effect on doctors and prevent them from innovating with treatments, AB 2098 does not necessarily require punishment.
 It leaves such determinations to the state’s Medical Board and allows doctors charged with spreading misinformation to challenge its decisions.
 In essence, the new law simply empowers the Medical Board to take action.

 The Latest Case

 Høeg, et al. v.
 Newsom, et al. is the second suit NCLA has gotten involved in to protect purveyors of Covid-related misinformation.
-Founded by a former in-house counsel for Koch Industries, the group has worked on behalf of other Koch-funded organizations to fight what it views as an overreaching and “unconstitutional administrative state within our U.S. government.”
+Founded with seed money from the Charles Koch Foundation, the group has worked on behalf of other Koch-funded organizations to fight what it views as an overreaching and “unconstitutional administrative state within our U.S. government.”

 In Høeg, NCLA argues that the new law in California violates both physicians’ First Amendment rights to free speech and their Fourteenth Amendment rights to due process given the vagueness in how the legislation is written.
 The complaint argues that the law “impedes [doctors’] ability to communicate with their patients in the course of treatment” and that there is no way to define “scientific consensus.”